 Containment - Bird's Eye View

 A key principle in the design of the nuclear plant is defense in depth.
 There are intended to be 3 barriers between the radioactive fission products and the public in order to reduce the likelihood of radioactive releases.
 These 3 barriers are - the fuel cladding, the reactor coolant piping, and the containment.
-An EdF figure best illustrates this concept.
+Two figures - by the NRC and EdF - illustrate this concept..

 The containment is a large steel building, usually with a hemispherical dome.
 Containments are often not visible since they are usually surrounded by a steel or concrete building that provides additional boundaries and aesthetically pleasing designs.